Three-Dimensional Nonlinear Stokes - Mueller Polarimetry: Introduction

 \section{Introduction}

 The molecular organization and symmetry of materials can be probed by measuring polarization of nonlinear optical signals as a function of polarization states of incoming fundamental radiation \cite{Kruglov}.
-The polarimetric measurements of second harmonic generation (SHG), sum-frequency generation (SFG), third harmonic generation (THG), coherent anti-Stokes Raman scattering (CARS) and stimulated Raman scattering (SRS) have been applied for studying oriented molecules \cite{Verbiest}, \cite{Simpson}.
-The nonlinear polarimetry proved to be very beneficial in microscopy for investigating ultrastructural organization of materials and biological tissue beyond the diffraction limited resolution \cite{Clays} - \cite{Kontenis1}.
+Polarimetric measurements of second harmonic generation (SHG), sum-frequency generation (SFG), third harmonic generation (THG), coherent anti-Stokes Raman scattering (CARS) and stimulated Raman scattering (SRS) have been applied for studying oriented molecules \cite{Verbiest}, \cite{Simpson}.
+The nonlinear polarimetry proved to be very beneficial in microscopy for investigating ultrastructural organization of materials and biological tissue beyond the diffraction limit \cite{Clays} - \cite{Kontenis1}.
 Stokes-Mueller and Jones formalisms can be used to characterize the nonlinear light-matter interactions \cite{Kliger}, \cite{Shurcliff}.
 The Jones approach employs expressions of complex electric fields to describe the pure polarized states and, therefore, it has limited applications for cases with heterogeneous scattering media.
 On the other hand, the Stokes vector is expressed via intensities and can describe partially polarized light interactions.
 Therefore, the Stokes-Mueller formalism is well suited for describing nonlinear light-matter interactions in heterogeneous scattering media such as biological tissue \cite{Lien} - \cite{Mazumder2}.
-The Stokes-Mueller polarimetry measurements are performed by considering the Stokes vectors that describe two dimensional ($2D$) polarization states.
-However, numerous polarimetry applications, including polarization microscopy, employ non-collinear beam geometries and highly converging/diverging beams, as in the case of imaging with high numerical aperture (NA) objectives.
-Only recently a three-dimensional ($3D$) Stokes-Mueller formalism has been developed for the linear interaction regime.
-The formalism is suited for investigations where there is no well-defined propagation direction of light providing the hermitian $3\times 3$ coherence matrix \cite{Samson} - \cite{Kaivola}.
-In this paper we develop $3D$ nonlinear Stokes-Mueller formalism to aid in the polarimetric nonlinear microscopy and non-collinear polarimetry measurements.
-The $3D$ nonlinear Stokes-Mueller polarimetry formalism is developed with the SFG and SHG polarimetric measurements in mind.
-This formalism makes use of $3D$ Stokes vector having $9$ components \cite{Brosseau}, \cite{Dennis}, \cite{Gil}.
-The double Stokes vector for SFG, describing the incoming light, possesses $81$ components, and the double Mueller matrix contains $9\times 81$ components.
-Nonlinear properties of the materials are characterized by the double Mueller matrix expressed through susceptibility tensor elements.
-We introduce and analyze the ''coherency"-like matric $X$ with the dimension $27\times 27$, which is composed of the products of nonlinear susceptibilities.
-The transformation of non-square Mueller matrix into square $X$-matrix was described in \cite{Kruglov}.